EmonRezaBD/Exploratory-Study-on-Mental-Health/README.md

-# Mental Health of High School Students During COVID-19 Pandemic: An Exploratory Study
+# Exploring the State and Factors Affecting Mental Health of High School Students in Bangladesh During COVID-19 Pandemic
 This codebase is created for the research purpose.
-However, materials presented here are introduced for our submission to [ICCIT 2022](https://iccit.org.bd/2022/) <br>
+However, materials presented here are introduced for our submission to [NCIM 2022](https://confncim.com/) <br>
 **Copyright: © Md.
 Rokonuzzaman Reza**

 The repository is organized as follow: